Cyber-attack TTP analysis for EPES systems: Abstract

 \section{Abstract}

-The electrical grid constitutes of legacy systems that were built with no security in mind.
-As we move towards the Industry 4.0 area though a high-degree of automation and connectivity provides: 1) fast and flexible configuration and updates as well as 2) easier maintenance and handling of misconfigurations and operational errors.
-Even though considerations are present about the security implications of the Industry 4.0 area in the electrical grid, electricity stakeholders deem their infrastructures as secure since they are isolated and allow no external connections.
+The electrical grid consists of legacy systems that were built with no security in mind.
+As we move towards the Industry 4.0 area though, a high-degree of automation and connectivity provides: 1) fast and flexible configuration and updates as well as 2) easier maintenance and handling of mis-configurations and operational errors.
+Even though considerations are present about the security implications of the Industry 4.0 era in the electrical grid, electricity stakeholders deem their infrastructures as secure since they are isolated and allow no external connections.
 However, external connections are not the only security risk for electrical utilities.
 The Tactics, Techniques and Procedures (TTPs) that are employed by adversaries to perform cyber-attack towards the critical Electrical Power and Energy System (EPES) infrastructures are gradually becoming highly advanced and sophisticated.
-In this article we elaborate on these techniques and demonstrate them in a Power Plant of the Public Power Corporation (PPC).
-The demonstrated TTPs allow to exploit and execute remote commands in smart meters as well as Programmable Logic Controllers (PLCs) that are responsible for the power generator operation.
+In this article, we elaborate on these techniques and demonstrate them in a Power Plant of a major utility company within the Greek area.
+The demonstrated TTPs allow exploiting and executing remote commands in smart meters as well as Programmable Logic Controllers (PLCs) that are responsible for the power generator operation.